diefenbach/django-lfs/docs/introduction/upgrade_notes.rst

 * Added new ORDER state: PREPARED that can be used to mark orders as prepared to be sent.
 * Added new signal and setting that allows defining extra ORDER_STATES.
 Signal is order_state_changed and option is LFS_EXTRA_ORDER_STATES.
 New states should start with id 20 or higher to avoid conflicts with built in states.
+* Use 'SHOP' instead of 'shop' in lfs/shop/shop.html